 Blue Oatgrass is a perennial clump forming ornamental grass that forms a mound of spiky, silvery blue foliage that resemble a miniature water fountain.
 Stems (culms) grow 12 to 40 inches in height and are erect.

-Leaves: The clump has coarse wiry leaves will reach to about 24 inches in length on a good specimen.
+Leaves: The clump has coarse wiry leaves that will reach to about 24 inches in length on a good specimen.
 They are very narrow, only 2 to 4 mm wide but usually with edges rolled over.
-They can be smooth or with a rough surface.
+They can be smooth or with a rough surface; the margin has serrations so fine they are not visible but felt in slipping the blade between your fingers.
+The upper surface has parallel veins forming ridges, while the rounded underside shows only fine parallel veining.
 Leaves are evergreen, with older basal dead leaves turning brown and either dropping or being hand removed.